Spin pumping into quantum spin nematic states: Abstract

 \section{Abstract}

 We theoretically study spin pumping into a spin-nematic state in a junction system composed of a ferromagnetic insulator and a spin-nematic insulator, described by using the spin-1 bilinear-biquadratic model.
-We analyze an increase of the Gilbert damping in ferromagnetic resonance (FMR) due to an interfacial exchange coupling within a mean-field theory based on the Schwinger boson method.
+We analyze the increase of the Gilbert damping in ferromagnetic resonance (FMR) due to an interfacial exchange coupling within a mean-field theory based on the Schwinger boson method.
 We find that the two Schwinger bosons contribute in distinct ways to spin pumping.
-We report a detailed dependence of the spin pumping on a resonant frequency, a magnetic field, and an interface type.
+We report a detailed dependence of the spin pumping on a resonant frequency and a magnetic field, along with a comparison to the case of the canted antiferromagnetic insulator.
+Our findings establish spin pumping as a relevant technique to verify and characterize spin-nematic phases.